dtischler/rice-classifier/README.md

 ![](img/testing-1.png)

 With Model Testing looking very encouraging, let’s go ahead and try out the model in the real world by using it directly on a smartphone.
-Simply click on “Deployment” on the left, scroll down to the bottom and click on Smartphone, and click “Build”.
+Simply click on “Deployment” on the left, scroll down to the bottom and click on “Mobile Phone”, and click “Build”.
 A modal will open up with a QR code, use your phone’s camera to scan the code and launch its web browser, the project will take a moment to compile, and then inferencing will begin right on your phone!

 ![](img/build.png)